-The Student Ally Center has 317 documented visits during the first year of operation.
-The goal is to address all disproportionately impacted groups with a special focus on the groups listed in the Student Equity Plan under retention, which includes Asian females, Black males, and Hispanic/Latinx males representing 3,311 students.
+The Student Ally Center has 317 documented visits during the first year of operation and over 1,000 visits to date.
+The goal is to address all disproportionately impacted groups with a special focus on the groups listed in the Student Equity Plan under retention, which includes American Indian/Alaska Native, Black/African American, Hispanic/Latinx females, Veterans females, and White males representing 3,375 students.
 Last year's goal was to increase the number of students accessing services from the center by 10%.
 The number of students served during the second year of operation is 424 students, which is a 33.8% increase.
-Our goal for this year is to increase the number of students that access services from our center by another 10%, thus setting the goal to serve 467 students.
+To date, we have served over 600 students increasing our goal well above the 10% goal.
+We will continue to strive towards increasing the number of students we serve each year.
+Our goal for this year is to increase the number of students that access services from our center by another 10%, thus setting the goal to serve 660 students.